hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 *  Discuss functional analysis using over-representation analysis, and functional class scoring
 *  Run clusterProfiler methods on significnat genes from pseudobulk DE analysis

-## Functional analysis of differentially expressed genes
+## Functional analysis of pseudobulk differentially expressed genes
 When it comes to functional analysis there are **various analyses** that can be done:

 - Determine whether there is enrichment of known biological functions, interactions, or pathways